redonovan/GNN/README.md

 | Gatom  | Atomization free energy at 298.15K          | eV       | 0.043   | 355.9486  8277.8740 |
 | Cv     | Heat capacity at 298.15K                    | cal/molK | 0.05    |   1.3688    27.3755 |

+These results are most appropriately compared to the 11k training samples column in Table 6 in the paper.

-These results are less good than those in Table 2 in the paper; possible reasons for this include:
+My results are slightly less good than those in Table 6; possible reasons for this include:

 1. The paper used a separate model for each target which can improve results by up to 40%.
 2. The paper used a more thorough hyperparameter search.
 3. The paper used Acceptor and Donor atom features, which are not in the PyTorch Geometric version of QM9.
 4. The paper does not give details of nn1, nn2 and lin (see my code) and my versions may not be optimal.
-5. The paper does not mention regularization, but including some might improve generalization.
+5. The paper does not mention regularization, and my choices may not be optimal.
 6. I may have made mistakes!

 The paper also predicted a 13th target, Omega, which is not in the PyTorch Geometric version of QM9.